joshuamchavez2/Drivers-for-Excellent-Coffee/README.md

 > - All necessary modules to make my project reproducible

 #### Project Context
-> - The original data is from coffee quality database[cqi](https://www.coffeeinstitute.org) but I downloaded the csv file from the kaggle link [here](https://www.kaggle.com/volpatto/coffee-quality-database-from-cqi/download)
+> - The original data is from coffee quality institute database [cqi](https://www.coffeeinstitute.org) but I downloaded the csv file from the kaggle link [here](https://www.kaggle.com/volpatto/coffee-quality-database-from-cqi/)

 #### Data Dictionary